ivvycode/apidocs/notifications/notifications.md

 ### Access
 The notification endpoints are currently only available to the “Primary” user of the account or API keys created without user.
-API Keys created with a user selected that is not a “primary” user, with result in a 403 - Not Allowed error
+API Keys created with a user selected that is not a “primary” user, will result in a 403 - Not Allowed error

 ### Testing